 choices”, she says proudly.
 It’s safe to say, Metropolitan Dental is proud to

 Originally from Quebec City, this bilingual powerhouse hygienist has made Ottawa home since 1984 and Metropolitan Dental her second home since 2012.
 “I originally filled in on a temporary basis for one of my other team members,” she says, “but I didn’t want to leave and I’m so fortunate to be a full-time member of this really technically progressive and growing office.”

 A seasoned professional, Brigitte began as a dental assistant, splitting her time between an oral and maxillofacial surgeon’s office and an orthodontist before becoming a dental hygienist in 1996.
 “I really love that I’ve had such exposure to so many specialties in dentistry,” she says, “but it’s truly wonderful to build my own practice within the practice and to get an opportunity to build a rapport with our many patients.
-It was also a great surprise when I began here to see that Lyane had worked here for many years because we graduated from the same hygiene class way back when.”

 With a smile, she says “I am happy that the dental hygiene profession has evolved and that we are no longer considered cleaning ladies, but rather an integral member of health care providers.
 I love the interaction with people, and I endeavour to make every visit at our office a pleasant one.”

 Admitting that Ottawa has been a great place to raise a family, this Toronto native moved to the area following a transfer of her husband’s job many years ago.
 “I studied sociology and fine arts at York university, and though I have been in the dental field more years than I might want to admit, my education has really been integral to my time in this field,” she says.